alphagov/paas-tech-docs/source/documentation/monitoring_apps/metrics.md

 ### Use the Prometheus endpoint

+Prometheus uses the following API endpoints to request metrics from Cloud Foundry:

+- `https://metrics.cloud.service.gov.uk/metrics` for the Ireland region
+- `https://metrics.london.cloud.service.gov.uk/metrics` for the London region

-Prometheus uses the `https://metrics.cloud.service.gov.uk/metrics` API endpoint to request metrics from Cloud Foundry.
-PaaS maintains this endpoint for free, so you can access all available metrics for free.
+PaaS maintains these endpoints for free, so you can access all available metrics for free.
 You can configure Prometheus manually to filter out any metrics you do not need.

-You must set up Prometheus to request metrics from the `https://metrics.cloud.service.gov.uk/metrics` API endpoint.
+You must set up Prometheus to request metrics from your region's API endpoint.

 1. [Install Prometheus](https://prometheus.io/docs/prometheus/latest/getting_started/) [external link].